Technique

 As Capoeira instructors and members of the tournament executive committee, we have witnessed this kind of connection many times over the years.
 The goal of this tournament is to harness the appeal of Capoeira to expand the circle of multicultural coexistence in Japan.

-The Copa Ginga Japão Executive Committee is composed of representatives from two Capoeira groups based in the Kanto region.
+The Copa Ginga Japão Executive Committee is composed of representatives from Capoeira groups based in the Kanto region.

 Capoeira is believed to have originated as a martial art developed by enslaved Africans in South America.
 They practiced it in the form of dance to avoid detection by their overseers.
 Today, Capoeira is recognized as a significant part of Brazilian culture.